off the A917 (Crail Road),

 Must book in advance.
 Handicap required.

-Golf carts are not permitted on the Torrance course, but are available for use on the Kittocks course.
+Players generally walk this course.
+Golf carts available for hire for use on the Kittocks course (but not on the Torrance course).
 Caddies available if pre-booked.

 St Andrews, Fife KY16 8PN (off the A917, east of St Andrews)